soul-lang/SOUL/docs/SOUL_Language.md

 ## SOUL Language Guide

-SOUL uses a familiar syntax which has shares a lot of syntax and style with many mainstream languages (e.g. C/C++, Java, Javascript, C#, etc).
+SOUL uses a familiar syntax which shares a lot of syntax and style with many mainstream languages (e.g. C/C++, Java, Javascript, C#, etc).
 This document covers the basic structure and syntax of the code that is passed into the SOUL compiler.

 The intended audience for this guide is people who've at least dabbled with some simple programming using a procedural language.